rpcme/aws-mchp-cryptoauth-workshop/lab2.md

 # Lab 2

+**How this document works**

 This workshop is primarily driven by the documentation in the Microchip Trust Platform Design Suite located in trust_platform/DesignTools/Docs.
 If there is any expansion or localized managed lab correction, it will be written here.

+Each major heading section relates to each major section in **trust_platform/DesignTools/Docs/TrustFLEX_guide_custom_PKI_AWS.pdf**.
+Locate and open this document.

 If you are running these steps in an unmanaged workshop capacity (in your own account) please implement the steps defined in the document **TrustFLEX_guide_AWS_demo_account_setup.pdf** before continuing.
 In a managed workshop capacity this step has been done for you.

+# 1. Introduction

+If you have never used Jupyter notebooks before, please read this section.
+Otherwise, move to the next section.

+# 2. Jupyter Notebook Tutorials

+The two notebooks we will be using in this Lab include:

+* TrustFLEX\00_resource_generation\TFLXTLS_resource_generator.ipynb
+* TrustFLEX\06_custom_pki_aws\notebook\ TFLXTLS_aws_connect.ipynb

-## Resource Generation
+# 3. Resource Generation

 In this section, you will prepare the device resources for the ECC608A.

-1. Open the document at `trust_platform/DesignTools/Docs/TrustFLEX_guide_custom_PKI_AWS.pdf`.
-2. Connect your kit to your workstation.
+1. Connect your kit to your workstation.
    1. Remove the kit from the box.
    2. Connect the USB cable to the computer and then connect the other end of the cable to the kit.
-3. Make a serial connection to the kit.
+2. Make a serial connection to the kit.
 See [Serial Connectivity to Your Device](serial.md) for more details on connecting to the device for your specific operating system.
     1. Press the reset button on the device.
 You should see output similar to the following.

        ![tt4](workshop-images/2_tt_4.PNG)